matype/postcss-style-guide/docs/theme-guideline.md

 # Guideline to create themes

-`postcss-style-guide` is a PostCSS plugin that generate CSS stye guide automaticaly.
+`postcss-style-guide` is a PostCSS plugin that generate CSS stye guide automatically.

 Developers can set theme of the style guide by option of `postcss-style-guide`.